mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 ## The Project

-In May I was approached to help build [Free The Flat](https://https://freetheflat.co.uk), a project for helping UK home owners to manage their buildings.
-Interesting project, a real problem and a worthy cause.
+In May '26 I was approached to help build [Free The Flat](https://https://freetheflat.co.uk), a project for helping UK home owners to manage their buildings.
+Cool founders, a real apparent problem and a worthy cause.

-On top of that, an evergreen codebase.
-Product engineering meets AI driven development.
-An opportunity to build in the new world.
-The
+On top of that, an evergreen codebase where product engineering can meet AI driven development full blast.
+An opportunity to build in this new world I keep hearing of.

+I'm not going to go into details of the product itself but it isn't the next Uber for Housing or whatever.
+It's not a high-frequency trading product.
+The necessary functionalities for someone to run their building with their neighbors.
+Enough complexity to trial the capabilities of AI driven product engineering.

 ## Fundamental Things Apply As Time Goes By